 The public is encouraged to contact Best Theratronics for more information regarding concerns through the info@theraronincs.ca email address available on the Best Theratronics website.
-There were no public inquiries received in 2019.
+There were no public inquiries received in 2020.
+Best Theratronics understands the importance of Indigenous relations, and as such, has previously reached out to surrounding Indigenous groups including the Algonquins of Ontario (AOO).
+In 2020, Best Theratronics received no direct inquiries from Indigenous groups.